narcissawright/melancholy/README.md

 #### `Completed:`
 - Naturally sprints when holding joystick fully (3s to build to full speed, subtle increase).
 - Jumping.
 Variable Jump Height.
 Leniency when falling off a ledge.
+- Impact landing.
+Landing from a height will result damage or being unable to move for a time.
 - Shielding.
 Melanie has a big shield.
 She moves slower with the shield up.
 The shield bounces projectiles off.
+- Shield bash.
+Quickly releasing and re-pressing results in a shield bash.
+Reflects projectiles w/ higher velocity.
 - Subweapon: Bombs.
 Pull bomb (hold overhead).
 Cannot pull while area above head is blocked.
 Can throw bombs.
 Bombs explode on impact.
 Bomb will drop if damaged or if you shield.
 Shielding a bomb will give you shield knockback but no damage.
 Getting hit by a bomb directly can boost you, but does damage.

-- Shield bash.
-Quickly releasing and re-pressing results in a shield bash.
-Reflects projectiles w/ higher velocity.
-- Impact landing.
-Landing from a height will result damage or being unable to move for a time.
+#### `Partially Done`
+- Damaged.
+All damage right now simply locks you for a certain amount of frames.
+Would like to add other kinds of damage maybe.
+There is no death animation or anything yet.

 #### `To Do`
 - Proper movement & physics on slopes and small ledges
 - Sword (Primary Attack).
 Sword draw, sword slash, heavy sword slash, air slash, put away.
-- Subweapon: Vitriol.
+- `might move this to Melancholy? its similar to bombs...` Subweapon: Vitriol.
 Vitriol: Similar to holy water in CV64.
 Big damage for innermost (smallest) hitbox.
 - Subweapon: Bow & Arrow.
 Manual aiming (1st person?), targeted aiming (3rd person).
 Think Link from OoT
 - Subweapon: TBD
 - Ledge grab.
 Ledge movement (left or right), Ledge climb.
 Ledge release.
-- Crawl (crouch while not moving).
+- Crouch.
 Slide attack (crouch while running).
 Divekick (crouch while in air)
-- First person view.
-This should interact with Bow & Arrow similarly to Zelda I guess.
-- Damaged (mobile, immobile, knockdown).
-Dying.
-- Drowning.
 - Interacting.
 Opening door.
 Item pickup (on floor or in front as two diff animations?)
 - Respawn animation.
 - Power up system.